 The other major library on campus is the Herbert T Coutts (Education and Physical Education) Library which occupies the three-storey east wing of the Education Building.
 This is the primary resource library for the Faculties of Education and Physical Education and Recreation.
-The Education Collection (located on the main and second floors) contains material on the theory and practice of teaching.
+The Education Collection (located on the main and second floors) contains materials on the theory and practice of teaching.
 The Curriculum Collection (located in the basement) contains learning resources and classroom materials for use with students from kindergarten to the Grade 12 level.
+The Physical Education collection is housed mainly on the second floor.